Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Abstract

 \section{Abstract}

-It is well known that blazars can show variability on a wide range of time scales.
-This behavior can include periodicity in their $\gamma$-ray emission, whose clear detection remains an ongoing challenge, partly due to the inherent stochasticity of the processes involved and also the lack of adequately-well sampled light curves.
-We report on a systematic search for periodicity in a sample of 24 blazars, using twelve well-established methods applied to \textit{Fermi}-LAT data.
-The sample comprises the most promising candidates selected from a previous study, extending the light curves from nine to twelve years, and broadening the energy range analyzed from $>$1~GeV to $>$0.1~GeV.
-These improvements allow us to build a sample of blazars that display a period detected with global significance $\gtrsim3\,\sigma$.
-Specifically, these sources are PKS~0454$-$234, S5~0716+714, OJ~014, PG~1553+113 and PKS~2155$-$304.
-Periodic $\gamma$-ray emission may be an indication of modulation of the jet power, particle composition, or geometry, but most likely originates in the accretion disk, possibly indicating the presence of a supermassive black hole binary system.
+Blazars are known to exhibit variability across a broad range of timescales.
+This behavior can include periodicity in their $\gamma$-ray emission, whose clear detection remains an ongoing challenge, partly due to the inherent stochasticity of the processes involved and also the lack of adequately well-sampled light curves.
+In this study, we perform a systematic search for periodicity in a selected sample of 24 $\gamma$-ray blazars using twelve years of Fermi-LAT data.
+The sample comprises the most promising candidates selected from a previous study, extending the light curves by three additional years, expanding the analyzed energy range from $>$1~GeV to $>$0.1~GeV to improve photon statistics, and enhancing the time-series analysis methodology.
+We incorporate upper-limit flux points in the analysis rather than discarding them, thereby preserving the temporal structure in the light curves.
+A suite of seven complementary time-series analysis methods is employed to ensure statistical robustness, including autoregressive models, representing a methodological advancement over the prior work.
+A further improvement is the explicit estimation of the look-elsewhere effect, which allows us to assess the global significance of any detected signals.
+The study is also supported by additional statistical treatments employed to minimize false detections and strengthen the reliability of the results.
+Our analysis reveals a hint of periodicity in PG 1553+113 with a global significance of $\approx$1.8$\sigma$.
+For the remaining sources in the sample, the re-evaluation of previously reported periodicities indicates that they are statistically consistent with arising from stochastic variability.